 With ridership continuing to climb, Metro created a new route to help alleviate the ridership load on the Meadowview and KCC buses.
 On July 8, 2013 Metro began the North South Connector route.
 This route ran Monday – Friday during peak ridership hours from 8 am – 5 pm.
 The new route created the opportunity for riders to get from the St. Vincent DePaul transfer center to the south part of Kankakee on a single bus.
 This bus also provided additional stops at some of the most popular destinations, such as ULTRA Foods, Kankakee Community College, Jewel, and Wal-Mart.

-In January of 2014, River Valley Metro added a second commuter route with this one serving Midway Airport.
-For a $2 one way trip passengers can travel from the Manteno Metro Centre on Oak Street in downtown Manteno to the public transportation hub at Midway Airport.
+In January of 2014, River Valley Metro added a second commuter route, with this one serving Midway Airport.
+For a $2 one way trip, passengers could travel from the Manteno Metro Centre on Oak Street in downtown Manteno to the public transportation hub at Midway Airport.
+In July 2017, this route was extended to also serve the Bourbonnais Metro Centre.

 After a year of research and planning, including rider surveys and feedback, major changes occurred to River Valley Metro’s routes and schedules beginning July 1, 2017.
 All changes were designed to make the system more efficient for its users, with the goal of shorter wait times and travel times for most.
 With streamlined routes and the addition of peak time services, many locations are now served twice per hour instead of hourly.